artorias-66/blog-platform/README.md

 This is a full-stack blogging platform built as part of a technical assessment.
 It uses a modern tech stack including Next.js 15, tRPC, Drizzle ORM, and PostgreSQL to allow users to create, manage, and filter blog posts and categories.

+## Live Demo

+The project is deployed on Render and can be viewed here: [https://blog-platform-7aip.onrender.com/](https://blog-platform-7aip.onrender.com/)

 ## Features

 ### 🔴 Core Features (Priority 1)